predsci/sunRunner1D-manuscript/README.md

 The observations for events 1-4 are in the data/eventX_obs.csv files [X=1,2,3,4]

+FIGS-PDF

+The figs-pdf directory includes pdf files of events 1-5 with the following name convention:

+eventX_ts.pdf - Time series comparison between the model and observation (e.g, figure 1 in manuscript)

+eventX_bc.pdf - Boundary conditions for the event (e.g., figure 2 in manuscript)

+eventX_r.pdf - Radial speed, radial density, transverse magnetic field and tempearture as a function of heliospheric distance for three snapshots in time (e.g., figure 3 in manuscript)

+eventX_bc.pdf - The width of the ICME as function of heliospheric distance (e.g., figure 4 in manuscript)

+eventX_2d.pdf - Radial speed, radial density, transverse magnetic field and tempearture as a function of time (x-axis) and heliospheric distance (y-axis, e.g, figure 5 in manuscript)

 HELP and SUPPORT

 For questions and/or help please email us: pete@predsci.com, mbennun@predsci.com